 But don’t stop there – carry on with improving safety by using our next tip…

-So, those are our ten ways to improve safety in the workplace.
+So, those are our eight ways to improve safety in the workplace.
 Preventing workplace injuries can help you lower your workers’ comp costs, but it’s also about looking out for your people.
 Your team is a vital part of your business, and they deserve a safe workplace.
 So.
 Go forth and make your workplace safer.

 And if you want to save money on business insurance, we would be happy to help.
 Our team can help you shop for the best coverage at the best possible rate.
 All you have to do to get business insurance quotes is fill out our online form or give us a call.
 We’re here to help with any of your insurance needs.